 General Procedures for Contacts with State Officials and Agencies

-Individual or group meetings with executive and legislative elected officials and staff: If such meetings are for the purpose of representing the interests of Indiana University, including specific funding requests or grant proposals, they must be coordinated with and approved by the Office of the Vice President for Government Relations.
-If an individual or group is representing a personal interest (including professional organizations) and is not representing the University, the Office of the Vice President for Government Relations would appreciate being notified of the meeting for information purposes only, but there is no specific requirement for such notification.
+Individual or group meetings with executive and legislative elected officials and staff: If such meetings are for the purpose of representing the interests of Indiana University, including specific funding requests or grant proposals, they must be coordinated with and approved by the Office of Government Relations.
+If an individual or group is representing a personal interest (including professional organizations) and is not representing the University, the Office of Government Relations would appreciate being notified of the meeting for information purposes only, but there is no specific requirement for such notification.

-Appearances before executive and legislative bodies including committees, study groups, and commissions: If such appearances are for the purpose of representing the interests of Indiana University, the Office of the Vice President for Government Relations must be notified and must grant approval for such representation.
-As referenced above, if the appearance is personal (including professional organizations) and it is made clear that the presenter is not representing IU, the Office of the Vice President for Government Relations would appreciate being notified of the appearance for information purposes only, but there is no specific requirement for such notification.
+Appearances before executive and legislative bodies including committees, study groups, and commissions: If such appearances are for the purpose of representing the interests of Indiana University, the Office of Government Relations must be notified and must grant approval for such representation.
+As referenced above, if the appearance is personal (including professional organizations) and it is made clear that the presenter is not representing IU, the Office of Government Relations would appreciate being notified of the appearance for information purposes only, but there is no specific requirement for such notification.

 Written materials or electronic transmissions: It is useful for officials to receive official University publications and periodicals; however, it is important to coordinate such distributions to avoid duplication and other problems that may result from overloading officials with such material.
-Therefore, the distribution of materials to officials should be coordinated with the Office of the Vice President for Government Relations.
+Therefore, the distribution of materials to officials should be coordinated with the Office of Government Relations.

-Responses to requests for information, reports, and data from elected officials and staff: When requests for information, reports, and data related to the University have been made to the campuses or to individual faculty and staff members of the University community, responses to such requests are to be coordinated through the Office of the Vice President for Government Relations.
+Responses to requests for information, reports, and data from elected officials and staff: When requests for information, reports, and data related to the University have been made to the campuses or to individual faculty and staff members of the University community, responses to such requests are to be coordinated through the Office of Government Relations.

 Please also read about Contacting State Officials on Behalf of a University Department or Unit and the Overview of Federal Lobbying and Ethics Rules and Regulations.